nix-community/nix-user-chroot/README.md

 ### Add a setuid version

-Since not all linux distributions allow username spaces by default, we will need packages for those that install setuid binaries to achieve the same.
+Since not all linux distributions allow user namespaces by default, we will need packages for those that install setuid binaries to achieve the same.